1577. So you want to be a 2^n-aire?

 f(n, a) =

-If t = 1, then the probability of giving the correct answer is 1, and in this case, all n questions should be answered, while receiving a payoff of 2n.
+If t = 1, then the probability of a correct answer equals one, and the player should answer all n questions, obtaining a final prize of 2n.

 Example